nathanjhood/UBento/README.md

 ## At this point, the distro is well-configured to continue as you please...

 ...but, the idea with UBento is take some minimal steps to greatly enhance the experience where possible.
-We can choose to tailor our UBento into either/both a fully-configured desktop environment, and/or a fully-configured development environment, by following the steps below.
+We can choose to tailor our UBento towards either/both a fully-configured desktop environment, and/or a fully-configured development environment; the scripts below are presented as suggestions, largely based on exposed defaults that can be found on actual Linux desktop machines, with tweaks to further explore some of the more useful, powerful, and interesting desktop interoperability opportunities that an otherwise feather-weight WSL/Ubuntu-Minimal distro can provide.

 ## [DESKTOP SETTINGS]